Consultant Clinics

 Please don’t attend if you feel unwell or you have a high temperature, a new continuous cough or a loss or change to your sense of smell or taste.
 Please visit NHS.uk for a full list of COVID symptoms.

-Why do I have to wait until October for my flu vaccine?
+Why do I have to wait until October for my Flu & COVID vaccine?

-There has been a national change to the Flu programme this year and most eligible adults will now be offered a flu vaccine from early October.
+There has been a national change to the Flu programme and most eligible adults are now offered a flu and COVID vaccine from early October.
 This is because the latest scientific evidence shows that protection from the flu vaccine decreases over time in adults.
 It is better to have the vaccine closer to when flu typically circulates in the winter months.

 Booking your appointment